Warhammer-Mods/script-mod-template/README.md

 ### Adapting to your needs

 As with any git repo, you're encouraged to make any changes to your liking if you know what you're doing.
 Also, as this is stil a work in progress, you may be interested to periodically pull updates from this repo every once in a while.
-Finally, if you think anything could've been done or worded better, please propore your changes.
+Finally, if you think anything could've been done or worded better, please leave feedback.

 Finally, when editing this readme file, feel free to remove this quickstart section.